Predoctoral Research Assistant

 Department: SPIA-Julis-Rabinowitz Center for Public Policy & Finance

-This is typically a two-year term position renewable after the first year.
-Successful applicants will start in summer 2024.
-The position is based in Princeton, NJ.
+This is a term position renewable after the first year.
+Successful applicants will start in the summer of 2025 (start date flexible).
+We strongly prefer candidates willing to commit for two years.
+The position is based in Princeton, NJ, and will be in person.
+The research specialist will report directly to the faculty and the JRCPPF associate director.

 ESSENTIAL QUALIFICATIONS